When you visit Finland, you are bound to notice that there are a ton of different Finnish greetings! What do they all mean? And how do Finns use them?

 (In Finnish: Suomalaisia tervehdystapoja)

-Besides the words, there’s also non-verbal things to consider.
-Nodding your head or shaking hands are both appropriate ways to greet in Finland.
+Besides the words, there are also non-verbal things to consider.
+Nodding your head or shaking hands are both appropriate ways to say hello in Finland.

 I always offer my hand for a shake to avoid awkward situations when I say Hei.
 In Finland, pretty much only friends and family hug each other.
 Kissing is for sweethearts.